USA to Montréal: your guide to a great road trip

 Come on in!

 Crossing the border into Canada is a typically chill affair with a minimum of hassle in order to keep all the traffic moving seamlessly.
 You can expect to answer questions about why you’re visiting, where you’re planning to go and how long you’ll be staying — the standard stuff.
 You may also be asked if you’re bringing in any alcohol, tobacco, food or firearms.
-While alcohol and tobacco are permitted in limited amounts many other items are a definite no-no. Find out more about what you should and should not bring when crossing the border here.
+While alcohol and tobacco are permitted in limited amounts, many other items are a definite no-no. Find out more about what you should and should not bring when crossing the border here.

-And if you’re thinking of making the trip north more than once in the next five years (which you definitely should be), you may want to consider making a $50 investment in a NEXUS card.
+And if you’re thinking of making the trip north more than once in the next five years (which you definitely should be), you may want to consider making a USD$120 investment in a NEXUS card.
 The card gives pre-approval to travellers to both Canada and the US, as well as expedited entry using dedicated vehicle lanes at designated land border crossings.

 You’ve crossed the border into Quebec — now what?